amoeba/backbone-pushstate-example/README.md

 - https://github.com/bouzuya/backbone-pushstate-example (for the app)
 - https://gist.github.com/andfinally/8388113 (for the Apache config required to)
+- http://readystate4.com/2012/05/17/nginx-and-apache-rewrite-to-support-html5-pushstate/ (for the final Apache config I used)

 I had numerous motivations with this repo: